core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -09 to -10 ## {#sec-09-10}

 * New counter signature header parameter from draft-ietf-cose-countersign.

+* The Sender Sequence Number is reset when establishing a new Security Context.

 * Added 'request_kid_context' in the aad_array.